Asmedian/heroes-launcher/README.md

-# heroes3-launcher
+# Heroes Launcher

-Launcher for computer game Heroes of Might and Magic 3
+Launcher with all major projects from the community for the game Heroes of Might and Magic 3